noiges/fdc/README.md

 # igc-kml
-Ruby tool to convert IGC files to KML
+A Ruby tool for converting IGC files to KML.

 ## Requirements